igorbarinov/awesome-blockchain/README.md

 * [Stampery](https://stampery.co)
 * [LaPreuve](http://www.lapreuve.net/explication.html)
 * [EternityWall](http://eternitywall.it) Messages lasting forever
+* [Tierion](https://tierion.com) Tierion is an engine for collecting data and recording it in the blockchain

 # Assets
 * [Coinspark](http://coinspark.org/) Upgrade your bitcoin with messaging and assets